Billie Lourd Mourns Carrie Fisher, Lourd And Taylor Lautner Step Out For First Time After Carrie Fisher And Debbie Reynolds Funeral

 With only a few days passing since Billie’s final good-bye to her mother and grandmother, it’s understandable that Lourd isn’t kicking into high gear yet, but she appears to be coping well.
 It’s got to be an enormous help to her that Lautner is by her side.

 The outing came just as coroners released their Carrie Fisher cause-of-death report, confirming that Fisher died of a heart attack.
-Having Fisher’s cause of death confirmed is probably a big relief for Billie.
+Having the cause of death confirmed is probably a huge relief to Lourd as she returns to daily life.

-Do you think Billie Lourd and Taylor Lautner will stay together?
+What do you think?
+Will Billie Lourd and Taylor Lautner stay together after Lourd emerges from her mourning?

 [Featured Image by Charley Gallay/Getty Images for Breeders’ Cup]